 This clothing-optional public beach is part of a larger park, so there are many amenities around.
 Visitors can play golf, tennis, or volleyball before they head to the nudist section.

-Once there, they can choose their favorite section.
-The LGBTQ community hangs out on one side, while the other is packed with couples, kids, and singles.
+Once there, they can choose their favorite spot.
+The LGBTQ community hangs out on one side, while the other side is packed with couples, kids, and single nudists.
 People of all ages and body sizes wander comfortably around.